gmkarl/todo/README.md

 - [ ] Withdraw $4250 from local shared branching location
    - [ ] find time to visit truck guy and email him
 - [ ] Buy a straight razor from barber (Hero?)
+- [ ] figure out when/if Downpour is happening

 Confusing things:
 - [ ] Finish EE lab report